26 Notation and Terminology

 The first step in building a machine learning algorithm is to clearly identify what the outcomes and features are.
 In Section 21.2, we showed that each digitized image \(i\) is associated with a categorical outcome \(Y_i\) and a set of features \(X_{i1}, \dots, X_{ip}\), with \(p=784\).
 For convenience, we often use boldface notation \(\mathbf{X}_i = (X_{i1}, \dots, X_{ip})^\top\) to represent the vector of predictors, following the notation introduced in Section 21.1.

 When referring to an arbitrary set of features rather than a specific image, we drop the index \(i\) and simply use \(Y\) and \(\mathbf{X} = (X_1, \dots, X_p)\).
-We use uppercase to emphasize that these are random variables.
+We use uppercase to emphasize that we think of these as random variables.
 Observed values are denoted in lowercase, such as \(Y=y\) and \(\mathbf{X} = \mathbf{x}\).
 In practice, when writing code, we typically always use lowercase.

 To denote predictions, we use hats, just as we do for parameter estimates.
 For a specific observation \(i\) with predictors \(\mathbf{x}_i\), the prediction is written as \(\hat{y}_i\).
 For an arbitrary predictor vector \(\mathbf{x}\), we write the prediction as \(\hat{y}(\mathbf{x})\), emphasizing that the prediction is a function of the predictors.